TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/datasheet/06000_ethfw_datasheet.md

 # Boot Time {#ethfw_datasheet_boot_time}

-The Ethernet Firmware boot time measurements in the table below show the current status in the TI Processor SDK for J721E.
+The Ethernet Firmware boot time measurements in the table below show the current status in the TI Processor SDK for J721E/J7200/J784S4.
 The test setup is:
- - Hardware: TI J721E EVM with GESI daughter board.
+ - Hardware: TI Jacinto EVM with MAC-to-MAC connection to a second TI EVM.
  - Software: Ethernet Firmware running on Main R5F 0 core 0 at 1 GHz.

 **Note:** It is worth noting that the reported boot time below is not optimized.